How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 They do this because it’s an excellent place to feed and breed since fungus thrives in damp soil.

-The gnats that are after your succulents might be attracted to the smell of their sweet nectar, but they’re also drawn in by bright lights at night, so you need to turn off any nearby lighting if you want them gone for good.
+The gnats after your succulents might be attracted to the smell of their sweet nectar, but they’re also drawn in by bright lights at night, so you need to turn off any nearby lighting if you want them gone for good.

 Succulents are gnat magnets for several reasons.